Drug-Resistant Epilepsy Treatment in Ahmedabad

 The Importance of Timely Referral

 Research shows that patients with drug-resistant epilepsy who are referred to specialized epilepsy centers within 2 years of diagnosis have better outcomes than those who wait longer.
-Unfortunately, many patients in India wait 10-15 years before seeing an epileptologist, missing valuable time when interventions could have been most effective.
+Unfortunately, many patients in India wait 10-15 years before seeing an epileptologist, missing valuable time when treatments could've been most effective.

 When standard medications fail, several advanced treatment options can help achieve better seizure control or even complete seizure freedom.